בְּרֵאשִׁית

 כט

 Some may get excited at these words, saying we can live off of just plants.
 However, everything changed after the Great Flood, and this will be explained later.
 See, plants before the Great Flood were unlike today's plants, and even humanity was different before the Great Flood.
-Because of the reasons explained in a later chapter, God will change the whole world, making plants weaker, and the need for eating animals will be needed.
+Because of the reasons, which will be explained in a later chapter, God will change the whole world, making plants weaker, and the need to eat animals will arise.
 This is a perfect example of why reading verses without knowing Scripture or out of context is not good.
 Some may take this verse to argue that we can live off only plants when a later chapter changes everything.

 30